-They are low growing ranging from a bout 7 to 45 cm in height; this makes them ideal for use in both rock gardens and for use in borders.
+They are low growing ranging from about 7 to 45 cm (3 to 18 inches) in height.
+This makes them ideal for use in both rock gardens, and for use in borders.

-They flower in the early months of summer with pink, yellow or white cup shaped flowers.
+They bloom in the early months of summer with pink, yellow, or white cup shaped flowers.